abbeyroad7/Terra-CotS/content/index.md

 ---
-title: Terra: Cataclysm of the Shattered
+title: Terra Cataclysm of the Shattered
 ---

 Welcome to the Lore.